Mike Yastrzemski Player Props: Giants vs. Royals

 Mike Yastrzemski At The Plate

-- Yastrzemski leads San Francisco with six hits, batting .240 this season with five extra-base hits.

-- Among qualified hitters in MLB action, he ranks 115th in batting average, 125th in on-base percentage, and 42nd in slugging.
+- Yastrzemski is hitting .241 with three doubles, two home runs and two walks.

-- Yastrzemski has gotten a hit in four of six games this year (66.7%), with multiple hits twice.
+- In five of seven games this year (71.4%), Yastrzemski has reached base via hit, and that includes multiple hits twice.

-- He has homered in two of six games played this season, and in 7.4% of his plate appearances.
+- In seven games played this year, he has hit a homer in two of them.

-- Yastrzemski has driven in a run in three games this year (50.0%), including two games with multiple runs batted in.
+- In three games this year (42.9%), Yastrzemski has picked up an RBI, including two games with multiple runs batted in.

-- In three games this season (50.0%), he has scored, including multiple runs twice.
+- In four games this season (57.1%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.